malramsay64/phd-thesis/03_Dynamics/results.md

 ](../Projects/Dynamics/figures/structural_relaxation.svg){width=80% #fig:structural_relaxation}

-The shape of @fig:structural_relaxation has many of the same features as @fig:scattering_function, the reversal of relaxations at \num{10e4} timesteps, the exponential relaxation.
+The shape of @fig:structural_relaxation has many of the same features as @fig:intermediate_scattering_function, the reversal of relaxations at \num{1e4} timesteps, the exponential relaxation.
-The large difference between the two types of relaxation is that the two step relaxation process is much more noticeable @fig:scattering_function.
+The large difference between the two types of relaxation is that the two-step relaxation process is much more noticeable @fig:intermediate_scattering_function.

 ### Diffusion